|

 I stay?

-and stay with the patient throughout the night.
-While we do
+Absolutely!
+In certain situations, family members can stay with the patient throughout the night.

-or family member is welcome to sleep in a comfortable lounge
+welcome to sleep in a comfortable reclining lounge chair.
+Bedding and a pillow

 What